MCP servers

 - Observability — Network traces and audit logs

-- agent.yaml reference — Full field reference for
+- moat.yaml reference — Full field reference for

 moat grant mcpcommand details - Running Claude Code — Claude Code agent guide